Adéla (singer): Artistry

+Adéla's major influences include Beyoncé (left) and Lady Gaga (right).

 Adéla's music is classified as pop.
 She has described her lyrics, which often tackle her sexual expression, as "exaggerated" and "over-the-top" versions of the events of her life.
-She has cited Beyoncé and Lady Gaga as her biggest musical influences, calling herself "the biggest BeyHive you've ever fucking met," and listed Mariah Carey, Patti LaBelle, Whitney Houston, Céline Dion, and Aretha Franklin as early inspirations for her vocals and Imogen Heap, Ariana Grande, and Beyoncé as influential for her use of harmonies.
+She has cited Beyoncé and Lady Gaga as her biggest musical influences, calling herself "the biggest BeyHive you've ever fucking met", and listed Mariah Carey, Patti LaBelle, Whitney Houston, Céline Dion, and Aretha Franklin as early inspirations for her vocals and Imogen Heap, Ariana Grande, and Beyoncé as influential for her use of harmonies.
+She has also cited Britney Spears, Madonna, Janet Jackson, and Miley Cyrus as foundational pop inspirations.
+She has cited "Rock with U" by Jackson, "Bad Romance" by Lady Gaga, and Lemonade by Beyoncé as influences on her music videos.